top of page

 There was a lot to take in here, a great deal of exercise (those steps in the heat are a challenge), the uncomfortable smell of pigeon excrement, the sheer amount of litter and garbage, the awesome fact that it is FREE, the incredible vibrant colours, fine details and immense rock formations.
 Perhaps not our most favourite excursion in KL, but definitely one we will never forget, as much for the good as for the not so much!

-The history of the Batu Caves in Kuala Lumpur
+The History of the Batu Caves in Kuala Lumpur

 The Batu Caves are a series of limestone caves located in Gombak, Selangor, Malaysia.
 They are about 13 kilometres (8 miles) north of Kuala Lumpur, the nations capital.
 The caves are one of the most popular tourist attractions in Malaysia and are a place of pilgrimage for Tamil Hindus.